bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-30-northern-soul.md

 _That’ll Be the Day_ (loosely based on the teenage years of John Lennon) and _American Graffiti_ end with their lead characters moving out of the bubble of their subculture, fated to become either a pop star (as shown in _That’ll Be the Day_’s sequel, _Stardust_) or a ‘writer in California’. _Northern Soul_ is smaller-scale: John might go on to be as big in Wigan as Ray Henderson, but mostly he gets through his angry patch (he even reconciles with his parents) and settles into his twenties without compromising his musical tastes.

 Rather sweetly, this is a peculiarly English time-capsule of a film, suggesting that the Northern Soul scene meticulously recreated here (the end credits list dozens of folks who have lent their expertise to the project) is an Edenic eternal moment, like the Hundred Acre Wood or 221B Baker St.
 **Kim Newman, _Sight and Sound_, January 2015**

-<![endif]-->
+<br><br>

 **NORTHERN SOUL**
 _Directed by_: Elaine Constantine
 ©: Stubborn Heart Films (Heart of Soul Productions) Limited
-_Executive Producers_: Henry Normal, Kevin Loader, Robbie Little,
-Kevin Phelan, Marco Santucci, Richard Searling
+_Executive Producers_: Henry Normal, Kevin Loader, Robbie Little,  Kevin Phelan, Marco Santucci, Richard Searling
 _Produced by_: Debbie Gray
 _Producers_: Julian Gleek, Edward A. Crozier
 _Line Producer_: Alan Graves